edvgui/tst-utils/README.md

 - Signature file as png or jpg, in order to sign the TST file.

 - The credentials json file used to access your gmail account, more information available [here](./tst-sender/README.md).
+  Please make sure to add http://localhost:8080 in your allowed redirect urls of your google identifier.

 ## Quick start